Understanding Graceful Routing Engine Switchover

 If the router or switch displays a warning message similar to Standby Routing Engine is not ready for graceful switchover.
 Packet Forwarding Engines that are not ready for graceful switchover might be reset , do not attempt switchover.
 If you choose to proceed with switchover, only the Packet Forwarding Engines that were not ready for graceful switchover are reset.
 None of the FPCs should spontaneously restart.
 We recommend that you wait until the warning no longer appears and then proceed with the switchover.

-Starting from Junos OS Release 14.2, when you perform GRES on MX Series routers, you must execute the clear synchronous-ethernet wait-to-restore operational mode command on the new master Routing Engine to clear the wait-to-restore timer on it.
+Starting from Junos OS Release 14.2, when you perform GRES on MX Series routers, you must execute the clear synchronous-ethernet wait-to-restore operational mode command on the new primary Routing Engine to clear the wait-to-restore timer on it.
 This is because the clear synchronous-ethernet wait-to-restore operational mode command clears the wait-to-restore timer only on the local Routing Engine.

 In a routing matrix with TX Matrix Plus router with 3D SIBs, for successive Routing Engine switchover, events must be a minimum of 900 seconds (15 minutes) apart after both Routing Engines have come up.